Board of Trustees

 Chris joined Samaritan’s Purse UK in July 2012 after seven years’ service with Samaritan’s Purse in Uganda.
 While in Uganda Chris oversaw a staff team of 300 and a diverse development programme portfolio including health, water, food, nutrition, livelihoods and protection projects.
 Chris is no stranger to SP UK, having started his international career as one of our international staff, nor to the global Samaritan’s Purse family where he earned a strong reputation as Country Director in the field.
 Chris and his wife Jodi have two young children, Micah and Annabel.

-Ian Macleod is now the Head of UK Disaster Response which is a new ministry area that started after the Somerset Levels flooding in 2014.
+Ian Macleod is the Head of UK Disaster Relief which is a new ministry area that started after the Somerset Levels flooding in 2014.
 It combines the BGEA Rapid Response Team of volunteer chaplains with a Samaritans Purse Disaster Assistance Response.
 Ian joined Samaritans Purse in July 2004 from Cadbury Trebor Bassett, where he held various Senior Management roles in Logistics and Distribution.

 Simon Herbert, Director of Finance

 Simon Herbert joined Samaritan’s Purse in July 2016 after more than decade with a large UK multi-national.
 Simon is a Chartered Accountant and is responsible for the operational Financial Management of the organisation as well as longer term strategy.
 Simon has previously served with another Christian NGO, spending six years in Mozambique and five years in the USA.